 But putting a limit on paid days the employee can take is not making it automatically inflexible.
 The core concept is to make them available, convenient, and useful for the organization, contrary to strict and limiting policies seen in multiple organizations.

-Types of off days in the flexible time off
+What are the types of off days in the flexible time off?

-• Personal leave days – the most unspecified and flexible type of leave day.
-Usually, all days other than these below fall in this category.
-It can be either a free day to attend some child’s school event, have some personal time for family or treat a hangover.
+- Personal leave days – the most unspecified and adjustable type of leave day.
+Usually, all days besides these below fall in this category.
+It can be either a free day to attend some child’s school event, have some personal time for family, or treat a hangover.
+Time-off policies must account for the wide range of reasons employees can take time away from work.

-• Grieving – a day granted when someone from a close family dies and the employee has to attend the funeral.
+- Grieving – a day granted when someone from a close family dies and the employee has to attend the funeral.
 Although rarely taken, this type of leave can be a game-changer when needed.
+Time off for holidays or unplanned life events like grieving should be clearly addressed in the policy.

-• Vacation days – a period of time that enables the employee to rest and recharge.
-It is usually the top-of-mind type of paid leave one has in mind.
+- Vacation days – a period of time that enables the employee to rest and recharge.
+It is typically the top-of-mind type of paid leave one has in mind.
+Flexible time off is typically built around the idea that vacation time should be easy to request and plan.
+It allows team members to take time as required without micromanagement.

-• Paid sick leave – another type of vacation that is common in most developed countries, yet not-that-obvious in the US.
-The situation takes place when the employee gets sick and the employer grants him or her additional days off, usually for a slightly lower wage.
+- Paid sick leave – another type of vacation that is common in most developed countries, yet not-that-obvious in the US.
+The situation takes place when the employee gets sick and the employer grants him or her additional days off, often for a slightly lower wage.
 The policies can be granted as an employee benefit, as a social security benefit, or as a mixture of both.
+Paid time off that employees rely on should cover both physical and mental recovery.

-• Absences – another type of days off that, contrary to the personal leave day or other form described above, are notified post factum, not in advance.
+- Absences – other types of days off that, contrary to the personal leave day or other form described above, are notified post factum, not in advance.
+Employers must still approve time off requests to ensure business continuity while respecting employee needs.

-• Parental leave – this type of leave is usually a part of a social security system.
+- Parental leave – this type of leave is usually a part of a social security system.
 It is a time granted for a parent who wishes to take care of a little child.
 The length of time depends on the legal framework in the country.
+Time off policy requires employees to understand their rights and limits based on their contract and role.

-• Incomplete leave – sometimes it is not necessary to take a whole day off.
-Four hours or two can be sufficient and the ability to take only a few hours work (and clock in for a part of a day)is the first step toward flexible work time.
+- Incomplete leave – sometimes it is not necessary to take a whole day off.
+Four hours or two can be sufficient, and the ability to take only a few work hours (and clock in for a part of a day) is the first step toward flexible work time.
+This helps employees maintain control of their time while still fulfilling job responsibilities.

-With multiple types of leave days and the number of each of them, the company can find it challenging to not change the flexibility of leave management into chaos.
-But that’s not impossible though, at least if the company follows the rules.
+With multiple types of leave days and the number of each of them, the company can find it challenging not to change the flexibility of leave management into chaos.
+But that’s not impossible though, at least if the company obeys the rules.

 What can be considered a haven for an employee, can be easily turned into hell by the improper management and lack of transparent culture.
-To make the flex time off work for the benefit of the company it is crucial to:
+To make the flex time off work for the company, it is crucial to:

 To get the best of the flexible days off, the employee needs to take a day off – trite but true.
 While the time off can be technically unlimited or there can be a huge amount of multiple leave days to take, there are a myriad of factors that influence the daily work in the company.